Benelli Kite

-The Benelli Kite is a single shot .177 inch calibre pre-charged pneumatic air pistol designed for the 10 m Air Pistol ISSF shooting event.
-It is manufactured by Benelli Armi SpA of Italy.
+The Benelli Kite is an air pistol manufactured by Benelli Armi SpA of Italy.
+It is a single shot .177 inch calibre pre-charged pneumatic air pistol designed for the 10 m Air Pistol ISSF shooting event.

 The Kite was used by Francesco Bruno to win a gold medal in the Italian Championship 2008.
 It is also used by Tanyu Kiryakov, who won gold in the 10 m Air Pistol at the Olympic Games in Seoul 1988.

 Design details

 Like all air pistols designed for the 10 m Air Pistol event, it has fully adjustable sights, a mechanically adjustable trigger (for stroke and weight of 1st and 2nd phase and trigger stop) and an anatomically adjustable grip available in three sizes and for left and right-handed shooters.
 The model pictured here is fitted with a stabilising balance weight, designed to further improve stability of the pistol during firing and to minimize recoil.

 The barrel is manufactured by Lothar Walther with 12-twist right-hand rifling and 450 mm pitch.
 Air power is supplied from an under-barrel cylinder, available in four different capacities: long (300 shots), intermediate (230 shots), medium (180 shots) and short (80 shots).
 It uses atmospheric air compressed to 200 bar.
 A pressure gauge on the end of the cylinder allows for constant monitoring of the pressure.

 The Benelli Kite features micrometric rear sight adjustment with four settings:

 1 click = 1 mm windage (left/right adjustment) at 10 metres.

 1 click = 2 mm elevation (up/down adjustment) at 10 metres.

 The sight aperture is adjustable by lever and screw.